 11. Discover the quaint towns of the UK

 Sure, visiting London and Edinburgh are great!
 Both fascinating, lively cities rich in history and popular for good reason!
 But the true beauty of the UK?
-That lies in the quaint towns and hidden villages of England and Scotland; between London and Edinburgh.
+The beauty that lies in the quaint towns and hidden villages of England and Scotland; between London and Edinburgh.
 I suggest to slow down and spend some time exploring the countryside.
 Drive along the hilly roads until you find somewhere suitable to stop.
 There’s so much beauty to discover in the countryside.

 Read more about my favorite UK towns here:

 12. Gorge on tapas while simultaneously admiring Gaudí’s work in Barcelona

 In awe of the food and architecture found around Barcelona, this city is one of the most tasty and visually appealing cities I’ve ever visited!
 From La Sagrada Família, Parc Güell, and Casa Batlló, Antoni Gaudí has made a lasting impression on Barcelona.
 Admire his works while working your way through the city eating different tapas (small plates) found in cafés lining the streets.

 Read more about Barcelona here:

 13. Prove to people why going off the beaten path is worth it by visiting Tallinn

 One of the best-preserved medieval cities found around Europe, Tallinn is an underrated gem found in Eastern Europe.
 The capital of Estonia sits on the Baltic Sea, making it easy to take the ferry to Helsinki for the day.
 Or experience what Tallinn has to offer by learning the history as you visit the sites around town dating clear back to the 13th-century.